About the groups

 You can choose your topic, language, date and time.

 The sessions are delivered by trained women from your community.
+We can work with a translator to deliver sessions in your language.

 The sessions are held online, and can be held face to face when COVID-19 restrictions allow.